The Studio Experience

 Buy, Book.
 Repeat.

 First time?
 Awesome.
 Enjoy a free class when you purchase your first one with us.
 Already a regular?
-Then you know you can buy our classes or IR sauna sessions in bulk and our rental items prior to class.
+Then you know you can buy our classes or IR sauna sessions in bulk or through one of our many membership options.
 Either way, the power is yours!
 (RIP Captain Planet).
 Visit the “Buy” tab to learn more.

 Buy Today, Use Another Day